CSS Performance Optimization

 3.1 CSS Containment

-property instructs the engine to scope layout, paint, style, and size computations to a subtree.
+The contain property instructs the engine to scope layout, paint, style, and size computations to a subtree.

-.card { contain: layout paint style;}
+.card { contain: layout paint style;}- layout: changes inside .cardwon’t trigger ancestor reflow.

-won’t trigger ancestor reflow. - paint: off-screen subtrees are skipped, preventing unnecessary raster work.
+- paint: off-screen subtrees are skipped, preventing unnecessary raster work.

 - size: parent layout ignores intrinsic size of children until needed.